Denoble/StanleyUSTCodeTest/README.md

 # StanleyUSTCodeTest

-This is an Android Application for my Resume
+This is an Android Application in Kotlin for my Resume